Unbiased Markov chain Monte Carlo with couplings: Illustrations

-We begin by drawing $1,000$ meeting times to obtain the histogram in Figure \ref{fig:pump:meetingtimes}.
-Following the guidelines of Section \ref{subsec:variance}, we set $k=7$, corresponding to the $99\%$ quantile of $\tau$ and $m = 10 k = 70$.
-We then generate $10,000$ independent estimates for the test function $h(\lambda_1,\ldots,\lambda_K, \beta) = \beta$.
-Figure \ref{fig:pump:tuningk:efficiency} shows the efficiency of $H_k(X,Y)$, defined as $(\mathbb{E}[\max(k,\tau)] \cdot \mathbb{V}[H_k(X,Y)])^{-1}$, for a range of $k$ values.
-The choice of $k=7$ appears somewhat conservative relative to the efficiency-maximizing value of $k=4$.
-Figure \ref{fig:pump:tuningm:efficiency} shows the efficiency of $H_{4:m}(X,Y)$ as a function of $m$.
-The horizontal dashed line represents the inefficiency associated with $k=7$ and $m=70$, and illustrates that the efficiency obtained by following the heuristics is close to the maximum that we observe.
+We begin by drawing $1,000$ meeting times independently.
+Following the guidelines of Section \ref{subsec:variance}, we set $k=7$, corresponding to the $99\%$ quantile of $\tau$ and $m = 10\cdot k = 70$.
+For the regeneration approach, \citet{mykland1995regeneration} gives a set of tuning parameters which we adopt below.
+Applying the regeneration approach to 1,000 Gibbs sampler runs of 5,000 iterations each, we observe on average 1,996 complete tours per run with an average length of 2.50 iterations per tour.

-It is natural to compare our estimator with the regenerative approach of \citet{mykland1995regeneration}, which also provides a way of parallelizing MCMC and of constructing confidence intervals.
-In that paper the authors show how to use detailed knowledge of a Markov chain to construct regeneration times -- random times between which the chain forms independent and identically distributed ``tours''.
-The authors define a consistent estimator for arbitrary test functions, whose asymptotic variance takes a particularly simple form.
-The estimator is obtained by aggregating over these independent tours.
-The authors give a set of preferred tuning parameters, which we adopt for our test below.

-Applying the regeneration approach to 1,000 Gibbs sampler runs of 5,000 iterations each, we observe on average 1,996 complete tours with an average length of 2.50 iterations.
 These values agree with the count of 1,967 tours of average length 2.56 reported in \citet{mykland1995regeneration}.
-We also observe a posterior mean estimate for $\beta$ of 2.47 with a variance of $1.89 \times 10^{-4}$ over the 1,000 independent runs, which implies an efficiency value of $(5,000 \cdot 1.89 \times 10^{-4})^{-1} = 1.06$.
-This exceeds the efficiency of $0.94$ achieved by our estimator with our heuristic choice of $k=7$ and $m=70$.
-On the other hand, the regeneration approach requires more extensive analytical work with the underlying Markov chain; we refer to \citet{mykland1995regeneration} for a detailed description.
-For reference, the underlying Gibbs sampler achieves an efficiency of $1.08$, based on a long run with $5\times 10^5$ iterations and a burn-in of $10^3$.
+We observe a posterior mean estimate for $\beta$ of 2.47 with a variance of $1.89 \times 10^{-4}$ over the 1,000 independent runs, which implies an efficiency value of $(5,000 \cdot 1.89 \times 10^{-4})^{-1} = 1.06$.
+This exceeds the efficiency of $0.94$ achieved by our estimator with the choice of $k=7$ and $m=70$.
+On the other hand, the regeneration approach often requires more extensive analytical work with the underlying Markov chain; we refer to \citet{mykland1995regeneration} for a detailed description.
+For reference, the underlying Gibbs sampler achieves an efficiency of $1.08$, based on a long run of $5\times 10^5$ iterations and a burn-in of $10^3$ iterations.
+More extensive comparisons with other regeneration approaches such as that of \citet{brockwell:kadane:05} would deserve investigation.